gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 ## Try it :rocket:

 Start the application in a development environment using the `dev` script.
 Update any of your application routes that is rendered under the newly created error boundary (e.g. that is not hoisted) and throw an `Error`.
-The error should be handled by the error boundary instead of breaking the whole application.
+The error should be handled by the `RootErrorBoundary` component instead of breaking the whole application.

 ### Troubleshoot issues